-Regular readers know that I have a serious interest in brain health as three of my family members have suffered from dementia in general or Alzheimer’s in particular.
+Regular readers know that I have a serious interest in brain health as five of my family members have suffered from dementia in general or Alzheimer’s in particular.

 Now comes Neuroscience News reporting, “Individuals who participated in high challenge activities like quilting and photography showed enhanced brain activity, according to a new Restorative Neurology and Neuroscience report.